Pituitary Gland

 2. Intestinal Cells Stimulating Hormone (ICSH) in males.

-Functions Stimulates the interstitial or Leydig’s cells or testis to produce testosterone.
-The latter brings about secondary sexual characters of male.
+the interstitial or Leydig’s cells or testis to produce testosterone.

 Effect of hyposecretion: Impaired development of the external genitali